-Following the violent tragedies in Parkland, Florida and Santa Fe, Texas, many schools across Texas began to refer students to police and courts for two offenses called Terroristic Threat and Exhibition, Use, or Threat of Exhibition or Use of Firearms.
+Following the violent tragedies in Parkland, Florida, Santa Fe, Texas, and Uvalde, Texas, many schools across the state began to refer students to police and courts for two offenses called Terroristic Threat and Exhibition, Use, or Threat of Exhibition or Use of Firearms.
 These offenses can be charged as felonies when committed at a public school and students as young as 10 years old can be charged.
 Check out the charts below to see how arrests of students increased immediately after the tragedies:

 Data obtained through Open Records Requests to the Texas Juvenile Justice Department